About

 Position Summary and Overview

-The Churchill School & Center, a K-12 school for students with language-based learning disabilities, is seeking a lower school Speech & Language Pathologist for hire to complete a maternity leave position, starting April 8, 2024 throughout at least the remainder of the 23-24 school year.
+The Churchill School & Center, a K-12 school for students with language-based learning disabilities, is seeking an English Teacher in the Upper School division (grades 7-12) beginning mid-August 2024 for the 2024-2025 school year.

 Essential Duties and Responsibilities